-Applications for self- and custom-build developments will need to demonstrate high-quality design and be sensitive to the characteristics of the local area.
+Applications for self and custom-build developments will need to demonstrate high-quality design and be sensitive to the characteristics of the local area.

-Where appropriate, the Council will work with developers, registered providers, landowners and relevant individuals or groups to address identified local requirements for self and custom-build homes as identified in the West Berkshire self-and custom-build register.
+Where appropriate, the Council will work with developers, registered providers, landowners and relevant individuals or groups to address identified local requirements for self and custom-build homes as identified in the West Berkshire self and custom-build register.

 - 11.11 The NPPF states that the type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies with due regard for people wishing to commission or build their own homes.
 Self and custom housebuilding is a key element of the government's agenda to increase supply of new housing and legislation has been introduced to support this initiative including: - The Self-build and Custom Housebuilding Act (March 2015) - The Self-build and Custom Housebuilding (Register) Regulations 2016 (Commenced 1st April 2016) - Housing and Planning Act 2016 - West Berkshire's self-build register - 11.12 Local planning authorities should therefore plan for the need of different groups including self and custom build homes.
 West Berkshire Council maintains a register of individuals and associations of individuals who have expressed an interest in self- and custom-build homes. - 11.13 To support self-build and custom-build housing, the Council will work with partners to establish how serviced plots may be effectively provided to meet the demand.
-In particular, proposals for large scale major residential development will be encouraged to provide plots for sale for self and custom-build housing serviced with access to water, waste, electricity and telecoms/ broadband.
 There is no requirement for plots to be made available at below market value but they should be reasonably priced reflecting prevailing market values for such plots.
 Reference should also be had to advice from the National Custom and Self Build Association and developing best practice.